-Changing hormone levels, a decrease in activity and loss of muscle all make it more difficult for women in their mid-forties to lose weight.
-Low-carb diets are effective at helping 45-year-old women lose weight quickly.
+The combination of changing hormone levels and loss of muscle mass can make it more difficult for women over 45 to lose weight.
+While low-carb eating is a popular weight-loss tool, it also comes with some other health benefits, including knee pain reduction, according to a 2019 study published in the journal Pain Medicine.
 However, before you ditch all your bread and pasta, consult your doctor to discuss the benefits and risks of a low-carb diet for you.

 Low-Carb Diet Basics

 There's no one-size-fits-all low-carb diet guide, but most plans start you off on a very low-carb regimen, gradually and slowly adding carbs once weight is lost.
 Typically, low-carb diets begin by restricting carbohydrates down to 20 to 60 grams per day, according to the Mayo Clinic.
 Most of the carbs eaten in a low-carb diet are derived from vegetables like leafy greens or cauliflower.

 After people lose weight, most low-carb diets slowly reintroduce carbohydrates into the meal plan.
 Carb cycling is a popular way many people re-integrate carbs into their diet, according to the Cleveland Clinic.
 This entails organizing your carb consumption for the week based on your more or less active days.
 On days you're more active, you eat meals with a little higher carb count, whereas on more sedentary days, you go back to low-carb.

 To keep carbs low, you'll be eating mostly carb-free proteins such as beef, pork, chicken, turkey, eggs and seafood.
 Cheese is also rich in protein, but most types have about one gram of carbohydrates per ounce.